PreLeyZero/248k-2/mod_progression.md

 - Quantum Tech Age
 - Exotic Age

+# Difficulty/Level of the Mod

+The mod should aim for a difficulty certainly below AngelBobs / pY but above K2, maybe around SE.
+A long game balanced and themed around the different ages should be the main goal.
+Byproduct handling will play a big role in the mod however should be done so that it is an reasonable alternative to processing without byproducts, mainly through increased yield/productivity and additional outputs.
+The chemistry part will add on the vanilla approach with kerosene and other sub oil products as well as with natural gas which behaves similar to oil.
+In later ages of the mod (about then when fusion is a thing) scaling the factory towards greater outputs should be the goal.
+This will be supported by different mechanics (not yet certain but f.e.: KI cores, Helium powered beacons, Star engine, high speed trains).
+How the game is won exactly in the exotic age is not yet certain and will be decided once the other ages are mainly done.

 # Science

 Science packs will change from the vanilla ones (logistic, automation, chemical, production, utility and space) to one associated with each age.
+Military science may vanish completely and its techs will get sorted into the age progression.

 1. Steam Tech
 2. Electricity Tech